 Need More Help?

 The Fourth Amendment protects you from unreasonable searches and seizures.
 If the police have violated your rights, our San Diego criminal defense attorneys can help to protect you.
-Call us today to schedule a free consultation with our legal team.
+Call us today to schedule an initial consultation with our legal team.
 We will review the details of your case and determine which pieces of evidence should be excluded from your criminal case.
 Filing a successful motion to suppress can help to limit the consequences of your arrest.
 The state may be forced to offer a plea or drop the charges altogether.
 Call us today to learn more.